tischda/mkdoc/README.md

 file (see the `test` directory for an example).

 Just run the `mkdoc` command in the project folder.
-This will take all `[0-9][0-9]*.md` files in ascending order as input to pandoc (I'm ususally using one file per chapter).
+This will take all `[0-9][0-9]*.md` files in ascending order as input to pandoc (I'm usually using one file per chapter).

 Example: